jongillies/multi-file-line-differ/README.md

  Woah!
 This is nifty for sure.

-"differ.sh" will "diff" n files with m lines and produce a tab deliminted report of what lines are in what files.
-You can event add a -r to revers the match.
+"differ.sh" will "diff" n files with m lines and produce a tab delimited report of what lines are in what files.
+You can even add a -r to revers the match.

 This is great for all sorts of things.
-For exampe, I use it to find out what users are in what /etc/passwd files on some systems.
-(Of course I must have all of the passwd files in some folder first).
+For example, I use it to find out what users are in what `/etc/passwd` files on some systems.
+(Of course I must have all of the `passwd` files in some folder first).
 The -f parameter specifies a folder to look for the files, where by default the "files" become the rows of the report and the "lines" become the columns.